 Resources and Reserves

-Day one of this course will begin with an introduction and a basic overview of Resource Classification System in view of SPE PRMS latest guidelines.
-Participants will lstart discussing the traditional reserves estimation methods; analogy and volumetric methods will be covered in day 1.Day 2
+Day one of this course will begin with an introduction and a basic overview of Resource Classification System in view of SPE PRMS latest guidelines (June 2018 version).
+Participants will start discussing the traditional reserves estimation methods; analogy and volumetric methods will be covered in day 1.Day 2

 Reserves Estimation and Link to Project Economics